Ensembl/ensembl-compara/docs/ftp/README.gene_trees.tsv_dumps.txt

 The contents of these files differs depending on their location relative to the directory 'tsv/ensembl-compara/homologies'.

-Each homology TSV dump file at the top level in this directory contains the complete set of available homologies for a given gene-tree collection (e.g. 'default') and member type (e.g. 'protein').
+Each homology TSV dump file at the top level in directory 'tsv/ensembl-compara/homologies' contains the complete set of available homologies for a given gene-tree collection (e.g. 'default') and member type (e.g. 'protein').
 It is recommended to download this complete homology TSV file if you need to access most or all of the homologies in a gene-tree collection.

-For those who need access to homologies for a subset of genomes in a gene-tree collection, genome-specific homology TSV dump files are available within each subdirectory named for a particular genome.
+For those who need access to homologies for a subset of genomes in a gene-tree collection, genome-specific homology TSV dump files are available within a subdirectory of 'tsv/ensembl-compara/homologies' named for a particular genome.
 Subdirectories are structured in a way that mirrors the directory structure for single-species TSV data, with data for genomes from species-specific core databases in a single directory named for that species (e.g. 'tsv/ensembl-compara/homologies/saccharomyces_cerevisiae'), and data for genomes from collection core databases in a directory path which includes the name of the collection core (e.g. 'tsv/ensembl-compara/homologies/fungi_ascomycota2_collection/erysiphe_necator_gca_000798715').

-NOTE: To eliminate redundancy, a genome-specific homology TSV file contains an arbitrary subset of orthologies involving the given genome.
+NOTE: To eliminate redundancy, each genome-specific homology TSV file contains an arbitrary subset of orthologies involving the given genome.
 To access all available orthologies between two genomes (e.g. 'drosophila_melanogaster' and 'saccharomyces_cerevisiae'), you will need to download the genome-specific files of both genomes (e.g. 'drosophila_melanogaster/Compara.116.protein_default.homologies.tsv.gz'